MathsandDataNYU/web/content/seminar.md

 optima are close in value to the global optimum.
 Finally I will contrast these with problems in which the effects of non-convexity are more dramatic.
 [Based on joint work with Yu Bai, Song Mei, Theodor Misiakiewicz and Roberto Oliveira]

+---

+#### <a name="tropp"></a> Joel Tropp: Sketchy Decisions: Low-rank matrix optimization with optimal storage

+onvex matrix optimization problems with low-rank solutions play a fundamental role in signal processing, statistics, and related disciplines.
+These problems are difficult to solve because of the cost of maintaining the matrix decision variable, even though the low-rank solution has few degrees of freedom.
+This talk presents the first algorithm that provably solves these problems using optimal storage.
+The algorithm produces high-quality solutions to large problem instances that, previously, were intractable.

+Joint with Volkan Cevher, Roarke Horstmeyer, Quoc Tran-Dinh, Madeleine Udell, and Alp Yurtsever.